Looking for ideas of what to do in Savannah Georgia? Here are some incredible recommendations for a 4 day trip to Savannah.

 Wormsloe Historic Site

 In the afternoon, our plan was to explore the Wormsloe Historic Site.
-Upon arrival, and just after getting our tickets, it down poured!
+Upon arrival, and just after getting our tickets, it poured down!
 We still had a fun time snapping pictures under the oak tree arch, but didn’t have a chance to explore the trails.

 Next, it was time to check out one of the most famous Savannah squares, Forsyth Park.
 Take an evening stroll and admire the tree lined path leading up to the central fountain.
 It makes for a great golden hour photo opportunity.
 For dinner, we made reservations at Local11ten.
 This is an upscale, modern farm to table restaurant sourcing local ingredients.
 Their mussels were super fresh and delicious.